-Best Streaming Devices 2020
+Stream with the best devices of 2021

-Best Streaming Devices Android Central 2020
+Best streaming devices Android Central 2021

-The quality of the best streaming devices has drastically grown in recent weeks, as one tech company after another launches new streaming dongles with superlative specs and shockingly low prices.
+The quality of the best streaming devices has drastically grown recently, as one tech company after another launched new streaming dongles with superlative specs and shockingly low prices.
 Devices like the Chromecast with Google TV have shifted consumers' expectations, with Google proving that Dolby streaming and innovative AI tech doesn't need to cost you a ton of money.
 With so many fresh and affordable streaming devices to choose from, we're breaking down which fits your needs best.

-- Best Overall: Chromecast with Google TV
+- Best overall: Chromecast with Google TV

-- Best for Alexa Users: Amazon Fire TV Stick 4K
+- Best for Alexa users: Amazon Fire TV Stick 4K

-- Best for Apple Users: Apple TV 4K
+- Best for Apple users: Apple TV 4K

-- Best for Upscaling Content: NVIDIA Shield TV
+- Best for upscaling content: NVIDIA Shield TV

-- Best Remote Control: Roku Ultra
+- Best remote control: Roku Ultra

-- Best Dual-Function Streaming Speaker: Roku Streambar
+- Best for dual-function: Roku Streambar

-- Best Budget Stick for 1080p TVs: Amazon Fire TV Stick Lite
+- Best budget stick for 1080p TVs: Fire TV Stick Lite

-- Best Gaming Console for Streaming: Xbox One X/S
+- Best gaming console for streaming: Xbox Series X/S

-Best Overall: Chromecast with Google TV
+Best overall: Chromecast with Google TV

 When Chromecast dongles could only cast content from your devices to the TV, many people reserved one HDMI slot for their Chromecast and another for a traditional streaming stick.
 Now, Chromecast with Google TV bundles both casting and Google TV streaming into one cheap dongle that will serve the needs of most streaming addicts.

 For starters, the Chromecast with Google TV is disproportionately powerful for its size and price.
-It can stream 4K, HDR, HDR10+, and Dolby Vision content, plus Dolby Atmos soundtracks; most streaming companies lock-off Dolby streaming to the "premium" dongle that costs twice as much.
-Beyond that, it uses a rebranded version of Android TV called Google TV that employs machine learning to power Google's Knowledge Graph, which generates personalized recommendations from your favorite streaming platforms as well as Android TV's thousands of free apps and channels.
+It can stream 4K, HDR, HDR10+, Dolby Vision content, and Dolby Atmos soundtracks.
+Most streaming companies lock-off Dolby streaming to the "premium" dongle that costs twice as much.
+Beyond that, it uses a rebranded version of Android TV called Google TV that employs machine learning to power Google's Knowledge Graph, which generates personalized recommendations from your favorite streaming platforms and Android TV's thousands of free apps and channels.

-In our Chromecast with Google TV review, we found that the dongle was easy to set up, it gave us good recommendations based on our viewing habits, and menus of content are both fast-moving and well organized.
+We found that the dongle was easy to set up in our Chromecast with Google TV review.
+It gave us good recommendations based on our viewing habits, and the menus of content are both fast-moving and well organized.
 And as most owners of the old Chromecasts will attest, having a remote control for streaming, casting, and voice commands were long overdue.

 That said, Google's newest dongle won't be perfect for everyone.
-Casting only works with browser content or Android apps, so iPhone and iPad owners may want to invest in a Roku device, as the company recently announced its plans to add AirPlay 2 support for streaming 4K video from Apple devices.
+Casting only works with browser content or Android apps, so iPhone and iPad owners may want to invest in a Roku device.
+The company recently announced its plans to add AirPlay 2 support for streaming 4K video from Apple devices.
 And while Stadia will be added to the Chromecast with Google TV next year, other streaming devices offer better gaming experiences in the meantime.

 Pros: